Master of Fintech and Investment Management

 Study for free

-If you're a New Zealand citizen or permanent resident, you may be able to study this programme for free.
+If you're a New Zealand citizen or permanent resident, residing in New Zealand at the time of study, you may be eligible for free tuition fees.
+Part time study options may be available.
 Terms and conditions apply.
-Learn more here
+Learn more.

 About this programme